GreatFireDragon/TCOAAL_Asset_Decryptor/README.md

 ### Usage

-Run program from the command line.
-By default, the program will only check the `audio`, `data`, and `img` folders in the `www/` directory.
+Run script from the command line.
+By default, script will only check the `audio`, `data`, and `img` folders in the `www/` directory.
 The filenames of all encrypted files must be unchanged.

 Python 3.2+ is required.